George-Taxiarchou/TronGL/README.md

 # TronGL
 OpenGL - GLUT project

-This Program creates Polygons in 2D with a custom line and fill color , triangulates them and extrudes them in 3D.
+This Program creates non-self-intersecting Polygons in 2D with a custom line and fill color , triangulates them and extrudes them in 3D.

 User Manual: